LunaY0Yuki/cs124/docs/design.md

 ![Task 4 - Sketch of Final Design Decision!](./task4a.png "Design Decision for Task 4")

+### React
+With React, we implemented an additional feature for renaming.
+If the user deletes all the text from the item name while editing
+(thereby changing the item name to an empty string) then clicks out of the text field, our app will automatically delete that item.

+This additional feature provides a way for the user to delete individual task.
+More importantly, this feature allows our app to smoothly handle when a user decides to cancel creating a new task.
+When the add button is pressed in our app, the app first creates an empty item name then lets the user edit and create the item.
+However, if the user decides to cancel creating a new item, they just need to click outside of the text field, thereby causing the item, whose initial item name is an empty string, to get deleted.

 ### Final Design
 With all the aforementioned considerations in mind, our final design is shown in the following image: